1. Overview

 6. Compatibility

-To maintain backward compatibility with touch on older BSD systems, a few obsolete features and options are still supported.
+To maintain backward compatibility with the touch command in older BSD systems, a few obsolete features and options are still supported.

-The command still supports an older, obsolete version of touch.
-It allows us to specify the time format first in the format “MMDDhhmm[YY]” followed by the name of the file or directory to update on the filesystem.
+For example, we can first specify the time in the format MMDDhhmm[YY] followed by the name of the file or directory to update on the filesystem.

 -rw-r--r-- 1 baeldung baeldung 0 Feb 10 12:00 sample-file.txt